Orange-OpenSource/hurl/docs/hurl.md

 Combined with [-c, --cookie-jar](#cookie-jar), you can simulate a cookie storage between successive Hurl runs.

+### --compressed

+Request a compressed response using one of the algorithms br, gzip, deflate and automatically decompress the content.

 ### --connect-timeout <seconds> {#connect-timeout}

 Maximum time in seconds that you allow hurl's connection to take.